starpeace-project/starpeace-client-website-assets/README.md

 ### Audit

 audit-textures.js is executed with grunt ```audit``` target and provides a read-only analysis of game image assets, including checking for various land metadata and images consistency problems

-### Cleanup

-cleanup-textures.js is executed with grunt ```cleanup``` target and provides automated logic to fix several metadata and image problems, requiring interaction and confirmation from command-line during execution

 ### Combine